pydata/xarray/xarray/datatree_/docs/source/data-structures.rst

 Again these are not normally used unless explicitly accessed by the user.

+.. _creating a datatree:

 Creating a DataTree
 ~~~~~~~~~~~~~~~~~~~

-There are two ways to create a ``DataTree`` from scratch.
+There are three ways to create a ``DataTree`` from scratch.
 The first is to create each node individually,
 specifying the nodes' relationship to one another as you create each one.

 The ``DataTree`` constructor takes: